appvia/tako/docs/reference/config-params.md

 ## service.nodeport

 Defines the Node Port value for a Kubernetes service of type `NodePort`.
-See official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
 NOTE: `nodeport` attributes will be ignored for any other service type!
-Kev will attempt to extract that information from the compose configuration.

 ### Default: `nil` - no nodeport defined by default!